anhvir/c102/README.md

- c102
+ c102  Week 10
 =======
 This week:
-   * Week09: slides used this week and skeleton for Ex 4,5,6.
+   * Slides for this week, including assigment2 advices

-HAPPY MIDTERM BREAK !
+   * from Week09: slides used in week 09 (updated) and skeleton for Ex 4,5,6.

 ======================

 by anhvir@gmail.com, for use in unimelb COMP10002 workshops.